EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/index.md

 Actions have a return value, and so can be used to as questions.

 Actions happen in sequence until one returns None.

+Events are handled in a queue, so the first event that fires is always handled first, however they may not be processed immediately if there are many events going.